IDMNYU/IDM_Faculty_FAQ/syllabi.md

 * **Course Objectives**
 * **Grading and attendance policy**
   * Be as specific as possible particularly with group projects.
-  * You can reference one of [my syllabi](http://deangela.gitbooks.io/ms-thesis-in-digital-media/content/dm997X_ms_thesis_syllabus.html) as a guide only.
+  * You can reference one of [DeaAngela Duff's](http://deangela.gitbooks.io/ms-thesis-in-digital-media/content/dm997X_ms_thesis_syllabus.html) as a guide only.
 You can change your policies to suit your class.
 * [**Detailed Calendar \(week by week\)**](13_weeks_vs_14_weeks.md)